lukaswhite/people-generator/README.md

 If it cannot generate a unique email, it throws an instance of `CannotGenerateUniqueEmailException`.

+Note that in order to see a conflict in the email address, the name would have to exactly match, and it would have to exhaust over 3,500 email domains.

 ## Photos

 The photos are designed to appear to match the generated gender for consistency, and are AI generated.
 Note that the `getPhoto()` method returns the full path to the file, to use as required.